 If you have yet to explore the world of online fundraising, now is definitely the time to do so.
 Here are three things to look for in an optimal online donation platform:

 - Multiple forms of payment: One of the top perks of online fundraising is the ease with which users can give—expanding their options from offering cash or mailing a check.
-That’s why, in order to be most effective, an online giving platform should at least accept payments via credit/debit card and ACH payments.
+That’s why, in order to be most effective, an online giving platform should offer the ability to accept payments via credit/debit card and ACH payments using the payment processor that’s best for you.
 Additional payment processing options like Stripe, PayPal, and Square can offer the donor an even more convenient experience.

 - Recurring gift functionality: Recurring payments are the backbone of successful virtual fundraising strategies.
 As a nonprofit, all you have to do is build a lasting relationship with a donor who decides to contribute automatically on a regular basis.
 This helps to negate some of the ebbs and flows of fundraising revenue, especially in a negative economy.
 As a donor, they get to support a cause they care about without having to be constantly re-entering their payment information!

 - Donor management dashboard: A donor management system, or nonprofit CRM, is crucial for building life-long donor relationships, tracking fundraising revenue over time, and ensuring an optimized fundraising strategy.
 While this might be a separate tool that you can integrate with your giving platform, many donation platforms offer a built-in CRM dashboard within their own software.

 You can’t expect anyone to give to your nonprofit if they’ve never heard of it!
 That’s why getting the word out about your organization and raising awareness for your cause is such an important part of running a nonprofit.

 Luckily, there is an array of nonprofit technology that can help.
 Here are three types of marketing software that can help you drum up support for your mission: